arv100kri/Cognitive-Services/Content/en-us/Speech/GetStarted/Get-Started-ObjectiveC-iOS.md

 ### <a name="Step2">Step 2: Build the application / example code</a>

-&335.
-Open [ViewController.mm](https://oxfordportal.blob.core.windows.net/example-speech/ViewController.mm) in a new window or find **ViewController.mm** in the downloaded file under **samples\SpeechRecognitionServiceExample**.
+3.-Open [ViewController.mm](https://oxfordportal.blob.core.windows.net/example-speech/ViewController.mm) in a new window or find **ViewController.mm** in the downloaded file under **samples\SpeechRecognitionServiceExample**.
 You will need the **Speech API primary subscription key**.
 The below code snippet shows where to use the key.
 (You may ignore the LUIS values if you don’t want to use “Intent” right now.)

 ```
 {